microsoft/fluentui/rfcs/convergence/apperance-migration.md

 ### Global css selector

-Targeting all input selectors from a partner app and change the colour with global css.
+Targeting all input selectors from a partner app and change the color with global css.

 👎 Cons: